Imanuel Lauster: Inventions and works

 Lauster's most notable work is drawing up Rudolf Diesel’s design for the first functional Diesel engine, Motor 250/400.
 Among other later modifications, he designed an improved governor for the first commercially used Diesel engine.
 Friedrich Sass also believes that Lauster designed an improved fuel injector vaporiser for the Diesel engine.
 In 1901, Lauster designed the first trunk piston Diesel engine – the MAN DM series – together with Wilhelm Eberle, and in 1904, they designed the first submarine Diesel engine; however, it was never built.

 Lauster and Diesel

-Soon after Lauster had join his team, Rudolf Diesel realised that Lauster was a great engineer.
+Soon after Lauster joined his team, Rudolf Diesel realised that Lauster was a great engineer.
 In 1896, Diesel initiated Lauster's bonus and pay rise at Maschinenfabrik Augsburg, and in July 1900, Diesel sent Lauster a "gratification" of 500 Mark.
 However, Lauster and Diesel never became friends.
 Later in his life, Diesel developed animosity towards Lauster, according to one source possibly caused by Diesel's belief that Lauster tried to hinder the Diesel engine's success, which made Diesel express in his journal that Lauster's contribution towards the Diesel engine was only minor.